White Iverson: Music video

 The song's accompanying music video premiered on July 19, 2015, on Post Malone's YouTube account.
 Since its release, the music video has received over 1 billion views on YouTube.

 Post said in an episode of the h3h3Productions podcast that the music video cost $5,000 and took only a day to make.
-He also commented that Rolls-Royce Motor Cars contacted him following the release, stating he was incorrectly using the car.
+He also commented that Rolls-Royce Motor Cars contacted the owner of the car following the release, stating they were incorrectly using the car.

 Remix

 The official remix was released on December 7, 2015, featuring French Montana and Rae Sremmurd.
 Lil Wayne also released a remix to "White Iverson" entitled "Too Young" for his mixtape No Ceilings 2.
 The song also shares the same title of Malone's second official single, which is, as well, the second single from his debut album Stoney.
 Rapper Montana of 300 released a remix titled "White Iverson/Milly Rock Remix".

 Chart performance

 "White Iverson" debuted at number 84 on the Billboard Hot 100 for the chart dated September 26, 2015, and peaked at number 14 for the chart dated January 23, 2016.
-The song was certified 5× Platinum by the Recording Industry Association of America (RIAA) for sales of five million digital copies.
-Post Malone has referred to this song as his only good song in many different live occasions, pointing out his affection for the piece.
+The song was certified Diamond by the Recording Industry Association of America (RIAA) for sales of ten million digital copies.
+The song has earned both 1 billion streams on Spotify and 1 billion views on YouTube.